Can You Collect Unemployment If You Work Part-Time?

 Most states will calculate the amount of your benefits by first figuring what you would be entitled to if you were still fully unemployed.

 The amount you are earning through part-time employment will be subtracted from this figure.
-Most states add a percentage, some as much as 25%, to the benefits amount as an incentive to employees to maintain at least some income through part-time work.
+Most states add a percentage, some as much as 25 percent, to the benefits amount as an incentive to employees to maintain at least some income through part-time work.